akaFunk/UpduinoVerilogExamples/README.md

 These are a few examples for the Upduino v2.0 (Lattice ICE40 device) written in Verilog and designed to be used with icestorm.
 The examples are designed to be part of a very small Verlog/FPGA class.
 Some additional hardware is required.
-We used the custom made board at https://github.com/akaFunk/UpduinoLEDButtonExpander, but a bunch of buttons and LEDs on a breadboard will do the job.
+We used the custom made board from https://github.com/akaFunk/UpduinoLEDButtonExpander, but a bunch of buttons and LEDs on a breadboard will do the job.